mokshManchandani/looker_code_cleanup_base/readme.md

 - having a valid service account key for your gcp account and point it to the GOOGLE_APPLICATION_CREDENTIALS key in the .env file
 - have a looker.ini file ready with the a section called Looker with the base_url, client_id and client_secret for connecting to the looker instance also make sure your id and secret combination have api access enabled
 - for local development hardcode the REPO_LINK key in .env file without this the github service wont work

+to run local development move to the cloned folder and run the command `python main.py` it should run a development server on port `3000`